-- The hospital does not need to get advance approval from the MHP (sometimes called "prior authorization") or have a contract with your MHP to get paid for the emergency services the hospital provides to you. - The MHP needs to tell you how to get emergency services, including the use of 9-1-1. - The MHP needs to tell you the location of any places where providers and hospitals furnish emergency services and poststabilization services - You can go to a hospital for emergency care if you believe there is a psychiatric emergency - Specialty mental health services to treat your urgent condition are available 24 hours a day, seven days per week.
-(An urgent condition means a mental health crisis that would turn into an emergency if you do not get help very quickly.) - You can receive these inpatient hospital services from the MHP on a voluntary basis, if you can be properly served without being involuntarily held.
+- an emergency if you do not get help very quickly.) - You can receive these inpatient hospital services from the MHP on a voluntary basis, if you can be properly served without being involuntarily held.
 The state laws that cover voluntary and involuntary admissions to the hospital for mental illness are not part of state or federal Medi-Cal rules, but it may be important for you to know a little bit about them: - 1.
-Voluntary admission: This means you give your OK to go into and/or stay in the hospital. - 2.
+Voluntary admission: This means you give your OK to go into and stay in the hospital. - 2.
 Involuntary admission: This means the hospital keeps you in the hospital for up to 72 hours without your OK.
-The hospital can do this when the hospital thinks you are likely to harm yourself or someone else or that you are unable to take care of your own food, clothing and housing needs.
+The hospital can do this when the hospital thinks that you are likely to harm yourself or someone else or that you are unable to take care of your own food, clothing and housing needs.
 The hospital will tell you in writing what the hospital is doing for you and what your rights are.
 If the doctors treating you think you need to stay longer than 72 hours, you have a right to a lawyer and a hearing before a judge and the hospital will tell you how to ask for this.